 Chania Old Town Districts

-Kastelli – the central district of Chania old town, is at the top of the hill overlooking the mosque and the old harbour.
+Kastelli – the central district of Chania’s Old Town, is at the top of the hill overlooking the mosque and the old harbour.
 It’s the oldest inhabited area of Chania dating back about 5,000 years, all the way to the late Neolithic era.
-A Byzantine wall used to protect Kastelli hill and remnants of this are still around the hill.
+A Byzantine wall was used to protect Kastelli Hill, and remnants of are still around the hill.

 Topanas – is set just back from the old port, behind Firkas Fortress.
-It’s the most beautiful district in Chania old town and is where the Christian aristocrats settled during the Ottaman period.
+It’s the most beautiful district in Chania’s old town and is where the Christian aristocrats settled during the Ottoman period.

-This labyrinth of narrow alleyways and impressive Venetian mansions are perfect for a romantic stroll.
+This labyrinth of narrow alleyways and impressive Venetian mansions is perfect for a romantic stroll.
 Along the streets are shops selling handcrafted ceramics, jewellery and traditional carpets.
-The two most instagrammable streets in Chania, Aggelou and Theotokopoulou are also in Topanas.
+The two most Instagrammable streets in Chania, Aggelou and Theotokopoulou, are also in Topanas.

-Tabakaria – is on the east side of Chania and used to be an industrial area full of leather tanneries.
+Tabakaria – is on the east side of Chania City and used to be an industrial area full of leather tanneries.
 The tanneries were operational until early in the 19th century.
-This district is mostly abandoned these days, but some of the tanneries are well preserved, and you can visit a couple that are still working.
+This district is mostly abandoned these days, but some of the tanneries are well-preserved, and you can visit a couple that are still working.

-You could easily spend the whole day, or several days pottering around Chania old town discovering new things to see and do.
+You could easily spend the whole day, or several days pottering around Chania’s Old Town discovering new things to see and do.

 3. Wander Around the Old Venetian Harbour